-Sure, Rita’s voice is a smooth as a Roger Moore come-on, but there’s really nothing of merit here.
+Sure, Rita’s voice is as smooth as a Roger Moore come-on, but there’s really nothing of merit here.
 Apart from the fact that nobody tried to release a single called Octopussy, of course.

 21. Lulu - The Man With The Golden Gun

-In the wake of Macca’s storming Live And Let Die, Lulu had a lot to live up to - and she largely fails, bless her.
+In the wake of Macca’s storming Live And Let Die, Lulu had a lot to live up to - and she largely fails, sadly.